-First part: performance, without the possibility of concertation, of two pieces out of four, drawn on the evening of Wednesday 28 October.
-The conductors' performance order will also be drawn on the evening of Wednesday 28 October.
+First part: performance without rehearsing of two pieces out of four, chosen by lot on the evening of Thursday 24th June.
+The conductors' performance order will also be drawn on the evening of Thursday 24th June.

-At the end of the preliminary round, the jury will announce the candidates who will enter the semifinal (maximum 10 conductors) and the candidates' order will then be drawn.
+At the end of the preliminary round, the jury will announce the candidates who will be admitted to the semi-final (maximum of 10 conductors).
+The candidates' order and the pieces for the semi-final round will then be drawn.

-First part: concertation and performance of a mandatory piece and of a piece, among three, drawn of lots at the designated time.
-The contestants will have a maximum time of 15 minutes.
+First part: rehearsing and performance of a compulsory piece and rehearsing of a piece, among three, chosen by lot on the evening of Friday 25th June.
+The candidates will have a maximum time of 15 minutes.

-Second part: concertation and performance of a mandatory piece and of a piece, among three, drawn of lots at the designated time.
-The contestants will have a maximum time of 15 minutes.
+Second part: rehearsing and performance of a compulsory piece and rehearsing of a piece, among three, chosen by lot on the evening of Friday 25th June.
+The candidates will have a maximum time of 15 minutes.

-At the end of the semi-final rounds the jury will announce the candidates who will enter the final rounds (maximum 5 conductors).
+At the end of the semi-final rounds the jury will announce the candidates who will enter the final round (maximum of 5 conductors).

-First part: each candidate will have 30 minutes to perform the compulsory piece and two other pieces drawn by lot, at the moment, among four proposed.
+First part: each candidate will have 30 minutes to rehearse the compulsory piece and two other pieces chosen by lot, at the moment, among four proposed.
 The jury will be present at the rehearsal which, therefore, will be evaluated.

-Second part: each candidate must perform the three concerted pieces in the first part of the final.
+Second part: each candidate must perform the three rehearsed pieces in the first part of the final.

 1. Ivo Antognini (1963) Canticum novum [SSSAAA, ed.
 Walton Music WW174]